mennetorelli/Plumberz/README.md

 }
 ```

-ZipSource in the dual of ZipSink, because it allows us to produce in parallel.
+`ZipSource` in the dual of `ZipSink`, because it allows us to produce in parallel.

 ```haskell
 newtype ZipSource m o = ZipSource {